REANNZ/etcbd-public/README.md

 # Network access requirements

-The Admintool, Monitoring, and Metrics tools provide a variety of services with different audiences - the following lists access that should be granted:
+The Admintool, Monitoring, and Metrics tools provide a variety of services with different audiences - the following lists access that should be granted (both at the perimeter firewall and in the local host firewall as applicable):

 * The Admintool is to be accessed by NRO staff, institutional administrators, and the general public - so should be publicly accessible on TCP ports 80 and 443.